Online students/Faculties can connect to redressal officer via mail and phone.

 Around this time, the increasing interconnectivity of the business world led to the need for real-time information.
 This was when Google Analytics was introduced.
 Google wanted to provide a free and accessible way for users to analyze their website data.

-With the internet available to almost everyone and the increasing data, companies needed better solutions to store and analyze all the information.
-Building computers with more storage capacity and better speed wasnt possible for many, so companies resorted to using several machines at the same time.
+With the internet and increasing data available to almost everyone, companies needed better solutions to store and analyze all the information.
+Building computers with more storage capacity and better speed wasn’t possible for many, so companies resorted to using several machines simultaneously.
 This was the beginning of cloud computing.

 Since the last decade, big data, cloud computing, and business analytics have become integral for almost all companies.
 The new advancements have made these technologies even better.
 Now, data analytics and science are known to be the future.
 From advertising and marketing to recruiting and planning operational activities, these terms are tossed around in every field.

-From the advent of business analytics in the early 1800s to it being the part-and-parcel for every business in 2020, we have covered almost every element to help you understand how it has evolved over all these years.
-If you are willing to make a career in a field which is expected to rule the corporate world, it is time to sign up for our PGDM in Research and Business Analytics provided in association with IBM.
+From the advent of business analytics in the early 1800s to becoming a part of every business in 2023, we have covered almost every element to help you understand how it has evolved over all these years.
+If you are willing to make a career in a field expected to rule the corporate world, it is time to sign up for our PGDM in Research and Business Analytics, provided in association with IBM.

-Stay tuned with us to learn more about domain!
+Stay tuned with us to learn more about the domain!